Mohammed-Fayaz/Automated-Email-Sender/README.md

 # Automated-Email-Sender
 This script was written for sending custom E-mail to a group of people automatically.
-This script was written sprecifically for the CSEA from NITC for a particular purpose and is thus tailored to that need.
+It was written sprecifically for the CSEA from NITC for a particular purpose and is thus tailored to that need.

 ### Usage